-In this example, although the monitor on your desk is larger, you won't actually be able to fit anything extra onto it.
-The total number of pixels is the same - everything just looks a bit bigger:
+In this example, while the monitor on your desk is larger, it won’t display any more.
+As you can see, the total number of pixels is the same - everything just looks a bit bigger:

-If you're comparing two screens of the same size but with different resolutions, the screen with the higher resolution (that's the one with more pixels) will be able to show you more of what you're working on, so you don't have to scroll so much.
+When comparing two screens of the same size but with different resolutions, the screen with the higher resolution (that's the one with more pixels) will display more of what you're working on, so you don't have to scroll so much.

 Because that screen has more pixels, the image will be sharper.
-However, the higher resolution also means that elements on the screen - like icons and text - will look smaller.
+However, the higher resolution also means that elements on the screen – such as icons and text - will look smaller.

 It's not just about display resolution

-When you're choosing a new computer or display monitor, don't let yourself be guided by screen resolution alone.
-Brightness and colour representation can vary across screens, so the best way to choose is to sit down in front of a screen and see if you like it.
+When you're shopping for a new computer or display monitor, don't let yourself be guided by screen resolution alone.
+Brightness and colour representation can vary across screens, so the best way to choose is to sit down in front of a screen and use it.

-- If you're buying a monitor for your desk, go for a screen sized 21" or bigger, with a resolution of at least 1,920 x 1,080 or more.
-This is known as a full HD screen, because the resolution is capable of displaying high definition video.
+- If you're buying a monitor for your desk, go for a 21" screen or larger, with a resolution of at least 1,920 x 1,080 or more.
+This is known as a full-HD screen, because the resolution can display high-definition video.

-- If you're buying a laptop that will be mostly used with a separate monitor, the standard screen should be fine.
-Higher resolution laptop screens can increase costs significantly, and aren't worth the expense for occasional use.
+- If you're buying a laptop that you’ll primarily use with a separate monitor, the standard screen should be fine.
+Higher resolution laptop screens can cost lots more than standard models, and aren't worth the expense if you’ll only use them occasionally.

-- People who do graphic design work or need to access lots of different windows at once (like web developers) can benefit from specialist, high resolution screens.
-If you're feeling flush, Apple's 15" MacBook Pro with Retina display boasts True Tone technology and a high contrast ratio to deliver deeper blacks and more vibrant whites.
-The LG 27" ultra HD display is one of the best separate displays you can buy.
+- Graphic designers or web developers who need to access lots of different windows at once can benefit from specialist, high-resolution screens.
+If you're feeling flush, Apple's 16" MacBook Pro with Retina display boasts True Tone technology and a high contrast ratio to deliver deeper blacks and more vibrant whites.

 Written by John McGarvey.